-All courses will be taken for college credit.
-The responsibility to make the determination of the student's preparation belongs to both the school district in which the student is enrolled and the College.
-The school of attendance maintains the right to apply course credit.
+All courses will be taken for eCollege credit.
+The responsibility to make the determination of the student's preparation to undertake college coursework belongs to both the school district in which the student is enrolled and the College.
+The student's K-12 school of attendance maintains the right to apply either award or deny high school credit for the college course completed in the Special Admit program course credit.